 Caring for and assisting the environment is high on the agenda at adverset.
-Every aspect of both production and administration is analysed regarding the impact on the environment.
+Every aspect of both production and administration is analysed regarding the impact on the environment and our push towards co2 reduction.
 We are dedicated to continual improvements in our approach to minimising waste, encouraging recycling and improving our carbon footprint.
 The following systems and procedures are in place:

 All paper waste, including printed offcuts is collected and recycled under a controlled waste agreement.
 All other ‘unprinted’ offcuts are re-deployed as pads and in-house notelets wherever possible.
 Additionally, all printed office papers are collected for recycling.

 All other waste is collected and reprocessed accordingly under a controlled waste disposal agreements.

 Through the use of plastic ink cartridges as opposed to traditional tins, wastage is totally eliminated and the sealed cartridges are disposed of environmentally, again through our disposal partners.

 All office toner cartridges are refurbished units which are recycled via collection from a local charity organisation.

 Our Heidelberg Suprasetter computer to plate system produces printing plates without a chemical process, totally eliminating the use of chemicals and the subsequent waste.
 The plates are developed using water only – staff therefore also benefit from a totally clean environment.